SpineML/spineml.github.io/spinecreator/sourcewin/index.md

 # Building on Windows

 SpineCreator is built using the Qt toolkit ([https://www.qt.io](https://www.qt.io)), a cross-platform library of C++ code for building desktop apps.
 This means that SpineCreator can be compiled on Windows just as well as on Mac or Linux.
 Previously, we only supported Mac and Linux as "first class citizens", due to a lack of developer resource.

-SpineML_2_BRAHMS in particular would have required much work to function on Windows, as it includes bash scripts.
-Luckily, Microsoft have recently added bash for Windows 10.
-Now that it's possible to install bash on Windows 10, it's possible to build and run SpineCreator and SpineML_2_BRAHMS on Windows.
+SpineML_2_BRAHMS in particular would have required a great deal of work to function on Windows, as it includes bash scripts.

+Luckily, Microsoft have recently added bash for Windows
+10. Now that it's possible to install bash on Windows 10, it's possible to build and run SpineCreator and SpineML_2_BRAHMS on Windows.
 Here is a work in progress to describe how to build SpineCreator, SpineML_PreFlight and SpineML_2_BRAHMS on Windows 10, providing a fully-functional SpineML toolchain to develop and execute neural network models.

 ## Prerequisites